RenderKit/oidn/README.md

 auxiliary features should be reserved for previews and interactive rendering.

-All feature images should use the same pixel reconstruction filter as the color image.
-Using a properly anti-aliased color image but aliased albedo or normal images will likely introduce artifacts around edges.
+All auxiliary images should use the same pixel reconstruction filter as the beauty image.
+Using a properly anti-aliased beauty image but aliased albedo or normal images will likely introduce artifacts around edges.

 #### Albedo